Top 10 Effect Damage Spells/Traps in Yu-Gi-Oh

 A card that's flirted with the ban list, Magic Cylinder is currently unrestricted in its usability.
 It not only negates an attack but slams your opponent with damage equal to the ATK of the deflected monster!

 What else can I say?
-Just when your opponent think they're going to land a big hit with "Dark Magician" or "Blue-Eyes White Dragon", turn the tables with this handy offense/defense blend.
+Just when your opponent thinks they're going to land a big hit with "Dark Magician" or "Blue-Eyes White Dragon", turn the tables with this handy offense/defense blend.

 6. Blazing Mirror Force